mirkoscotti/msgit-template/.github/documents/issue-to-branch.md

 # 📝 GitHub Action - Issue-To-Branch Automation

-This is the standard to create branches and Pull Requests when GitHub Issues on repositories created from this template are labeled with:
+This is the standard to create branches when GitHub Issues on repositories created from this template are labeled with:

 - ![status:accepted](https://img.shields.io/badge/status:accepted-10B981?style=flat-square) - for each issue representing a feature
 - ![status:confirmed](https://img.shields.io/badge/status:confirmed-DC2626?style=flat-square) - for each issue representing describing a bug